MixinNetwork/developers.mixin.one/developers-docs/docs/dapp/design/dark-mode.md

 ![Dark Mode](./dark-mode.png)

-The bot can also obtain the accurate appearance model of the client through JS, and adapting to it can help users get a better consistent experience, see [document](../get-started/js).
+The bot can also obtain the accurate appearance model of the client through JS, and adapting to it can help users get a better consistent experience.